Brittany: Economy

 Brittany, apart from some areas such as Lorient, Nantes and Saint-Nazaire, has never been heavily industrialised.
 Today, fishing and agriculture remain important activities.
 Brittany has more than 40,000 farms, mostly oriented towards cattle, pig and poultry breeding, as well as cereal and vegetable production.
 The number of farms tends to diminish, but as a result, they are merged into very large estates.
-Brittany is the first producer in France for vegetables (green beans, onions, artichokes, potatoes, tomatoes...).
+Brittany is the first producer in France for vegetables (green beans, onions, artichokes, potatoes, tomatoes, etc.).
 Cereals are mostly grown for cattle feeding.
 Wine, especially muscadet, is made in a small region south of Nantes.
 Brittany is the first region in France for fishing.
 The activity employs around 15,000 people, and more than 2500 firms work in fish and seafood processing.

 Although relatively new, the Breton industry has been constantly growing since 1980.
-Food processing (meat, vegetables...) represents a third of the industrial jobs, but other activities are also important for the local economy.
+Food processing (meat, vegetables, etc.) represents a third of the industrial jobs, but other activities are also important for the local economy.
 Shipbuilding, both commercial and military, is implanted in Saint-Nazaire (Chantiers de l'Atlantique), Lorient and Brest; Airbus has plants in Saint-Nazaire and Nantes; and Peugeot has a large factory in Rennes.
 Brittany is the second French region for telecommunication and the fifth for electronics, two activities mainly developed in Rennes, Lannion and Brest.
-Tourism is particularly important for the seacoast and Brittany is one of the most visited regions in France.
-In April 2019, The Guardian's travel section included two Brittany locations in its list of 20 of the most beautiful villages in France.
-The two were Rochefort-en-Terre with "its covered market, 12th-century church, medieval castle, 19th-century chateau, and 16th- and 17th-century mansions" and Locronan, where "East India Company's offices still stand on the village square, as well as 17th-century merchants' dwellings".

 The unemployment rate in Brittany is lower than in other French regions and it is usually around 6 or 7% of the active population.
-Because of the global financial crisis started in 2007, unemployment rose to 8.7% in the Region Brittany and 8.4% in Loire-Atlantique in late 2012.
+Due to the 2008 financial crisis, unemployment rose to 8.7% in the Region Brittany and 8.4% in Loire-Atlantique in late 2012.
 However, these figures remain under the French national rate (9.9% at the same period).
 Some industries, such as construction, industry, catering or transport, usually have difficulties finding employees.

 In 2018, Region Brittany's gross domestic product reached 99 billion euros.
 It was the ninth richest region in France and it produced 4% of the national GDP.
 The Breton GDP per capita was around 29,694 euros in 2018.
-It was lower than the French result, 30,266 euros, below the European one, 30,900 euros.
+It was lower than the French result, 30,266 euros, below the European Union one, 30,900 euros.
 The GDP of the Loire-Atlantique département is around 26 billion euros, and the GDP of the five historical Breton départements would be at around 108 billion euros.

+Tourism

+Tourism is particularly important for the seacoast and Brittany is one of the most visited regions in France.
+In April 2019, The Guardian's travel section included two Brittany locations in its list of 20 of the most beautiful villages in France.
+The two were Rochefort-en-Terre with "its covered market, 12th-century church, medieval castle, 19th-century chateau, and 16th- and 17th-century mansions" and Locronan, where "East India Company's offices still stand on the village square, as well as 17th-century merchants' dwellings".